 “If there is enough evidence it will be presented to FIFA and FIFA will use its direct liability and legal processes to sanction National Associations.

-“The outcome will be that Associations will be banned, their national teams will have to play matches behind closed doors, there will be some pain as a result of this process, but at the same time there will be a realisation that without that pain people will not be able to understand how to tackle those issues.” explained Powar.
+“The outcome will be that Associations can be banned, their national teams forced to play matches behind closed doors, there will be some pain as a result of this process, but at the same time there is a realisation that without that pain people will not be able to understand how to tackle these issues” explained Powar.

 Federico Addiechi, FIFA’s Head of Sustainability, added: “The monitoring system is one of the activities that is part of the plan for 2018 and beyond,”